wxl/blogofobe/docs/migrating_blogs.rst

 In a clean directory run the export script::

- python wordpress2blogofile.py
+ python wordpress2blogofobe.py

-If everything worked, you should now have a ``_posts`` directory containing valid Blogofile format posts which you can copy to your blogofile directory.
+If everything worked, you should now have a ``_posts`` directory containing valid blogofobe format posts which you can copy to your blogofobe directory.

 Permalinks
 ++++++++++